The most common chronic skin condition in the United States, acne generally develops during puberty but can continue beyond age 40.

 These lesions can develop anywhere on the body where hair follicles are connected to oil glands.
 Acne generally develops on the chest, face, forehead, shoulders, and upper back due to the prevalence of sebaceous glands under the skin surface.

-All acne treatment plans used by your skin specialist in Boardman are customized to your specific needs and situation.
+All acne treatment plans used by your skin specialist are customized to your specific needs and situation.
 This chronic skin condition is usually treated with a combination of at-home care and supervised treatment.
 At-home treatment may include:

 - Using noncomedogenic or water-based makeup;